bns19/disease_finder/README.md

 ###How to run the application
 To run this application the following steps need to be followed.
 If you are running this new version of the application for the first time, then follow all steps.
-If you have followed the first 7 steps successfully, you will only have to run the last two steps for every new run.
+If you have followed the first 7 steps successfully, you will only have to run the last two steps of the second enumeration of steps every new run.

-###
+### follow the following steps
 1. Install IntelliJ.
 2. Clone this repository to IntelliJ.
 3. Add the required dependencies by following the following steps